 Rocca d'Arazzo: the ancient fief of the Cacherano where the fury of the Spaniards destroyed the royal fortress.

-It is 10 km from Asti, the provincial capital.
+It is about 10 km from Asti, the provincial capital.

 Food and wine and typical products.

-An opportunity to taste the wine prince of the territory, paired with Piedmontese agnolotti, is offered by the Festival of Agnolotto and Barbera (Sagra dell'Agnolotto e del Barbera).
+An opportunity to taste them is the Festival of Agnolotto and Barbera (Sagra dell'Agnolotto e del Barbera).

 To be seen.

-The Castle of Rocca d'Arazzo was a royal fortress of the duchy under the rule of Gian Galeazzo Visconti (1392).
+The Castle of Rocca d'Arazzo was a royal fortress of the duchy under the dominion of Gian Galeazzo Visconti.